Welcome to our Winwick walk!

 Have a nice walk!

-Northamptonshire is a lovely rural county right in the centre of England, renowned for shoemaking, stunning countryside, and very pretty villages.
-It makes a great place for walking and cycling and an ideal area for a quiet holiday or short break.
+Northamptonshire is a largely rural county in the centre of England, renowned for shoemaking, stunning countryside, and very pretty villages.
+It makes a great place for walking and cycling and is ideal for a relaxing holiday or short break.

-Below are some holiday cottage ideas.
+Below, we've collected some holiday cottage ideas.
 Personally, I would love to stay in Stoke Bruerne, right next to the canal.
-It is a very pretty small village with a couple of nice pubs, an Indian restaurant, and easy walking from the door.
+Stoke is a friendly, pretty village with a couple of pubs, an Indian restaurant, and easy walking from the door.

-To browse holiday cottages in other parts of England click here.
+To browse holiday cottages in other parts of England click here, or you could use our Booking.com search box.

 If you have enjoyed reading about our latest exploration of the Northamptonshire countryside, and would like to explore other areas of England, then please click here to return to our home page.